 The Independent Directors considered economies of scale that are being enjoyed by stockholders of the Company.
-In this regard, they noted the extent to which operating expenses declined over the past several years and noted that the Adviser added professionals to its already robust and high-quality team, both of which represented a sharing of those economies of scale.
+In this regard, they noted the Adviser's efforts to manage operating expenses, including significant declines in operating expenses over various periods since inception.
+They noted the increase in operating expenses as a percentage of net assets over the prior 12-month period and took into account the Adviser's discussion of that increase, including the impact of the decline in the Company's assets during the market downturn.
+They further noted that the Adviser added professionals to its already robust and high-quality team, which also represented a sharing of those economies of scale.
 The Independent Directors also considered further possible economies of scale that the Adviser could achieve in its management of the Company.
 They considered the information provided by the Adviser relating to the Company's operating expenses and information comparing the fee rate charged by the Adviser with fee rates charged by other unaffiliated investment advisers to their investment company clients.
 They also noted that beginning on October 1, 2012 with respect to the Company, the Adviser agreed to a breakpoint under the existing fee structure through an annual fee waiver agreement, and that the Adviser agreed to additional breakpoints that became effective December 11, 2014.
 The Independent Directors noted that the additional breakpoints would result in further reduction in the effective average fee rate as the Company grows.
-The Independent Directors also considered the Adviser's commitment to retaining its current professional staff in a competitive environment for investment and compliance professionals, and in light of reduced management revenues from weaker energy markets.
+The Independent Directors also considered the Adviser's commitment to retaining and growing its professional staff in a competitive environment for investment and compliance professionals, and in light of reduced management revenues from weaker energy markets.
 The Independent Directors concluded that the fee structure for the Company is reasonable in view of the information provided by the Adviser, including the breakpoints in place for the Company, which represent a sharing of the economies of scale that would result from substantial future growth of the Company.
 The Independent Directors then noted that they would continue to monitor and review further growth of the Company in order to remain comfortable with the fee structure after any applicable future economies of scale.